VTS Half Day Release Course Study Leave

 Study Leave Budget – ST1& ST2 Posts

-Currently each year as an SHO you are allocated £800 (Inclusive of fees/travel & subsistence expenses) to spend on courses.
+Currently each year as an ST you are allocated £800 (Inclusive of fees/travel & subsistence expenses) to spend on courses.
 This money is administered by the hospital trust.
 Before being granted study leave your consultant or educational supervisor will need to see your PERSONAL LEARNING PLAN to support your choice of study.
 We recommend that you use this plan for an overview of your VTS study.
-It makes good sense to do as many of the GP “Big Six” courses as you can during your SHO jobs as time and money will limit what you can do in your 12 month GP attachments.

 Study Leave Budget – General Practice Year